SeelamVikash/Environment_perception/README.md

-1.Use the output of semantic segmentation neural networks to implement drivable space estimation in 3D.
+1.Use the output of semantic segmentation neural networks to implement drivable space estimation in 3D.<br>
-2.Use the output of semantic segmentation neural networks to implement lane estimation.
+2.Use the output of semantic segmentation neural networks to implement lane estimation.<br>
-3.Use the output of semantic segmentation to filter errors in the output of 2D object detectors.
+3.Use the output of semantic segmentation to filter errors in the output of 2D object detectors.<br>
-4.Use the filtered 2D object detection results to determine how far obstacles are from the self-driving car.
+4.Use the filtered 2D object detection results to determine how far obstacles are from the self-driving car.<br>

 • To look how everything has been implemented, please refer to the Project folder.